 I’ve recently had the opportunity to work with NCSC (National Cyber Security Centre) a part of GCHQ (Government Communication Headquarters) on the common passwords and the security risks.

-10,000 of the most common passwords have been researched and released by the NCSC, and we have worked on developing a script that can work with your Domain Controllers Active Directory to fish out how many user accounts have a “common” password found within our list.
+10,000 of the most common passwords have been researched and released by the NCSC, and we have worked on developing a script that can work with your Domain Controllers Active Directory to fish out how many user accounts have a “common” password found within the list.

-In my opinion, this is something that should be run fairly often to fish out any of your users on the network and help them understand the true consequences, think of it as your home – you wouldn’t have just a bolt on your door to protect your entire house – you’d have a lock with a key. (as it’s more secure!)
+In my opinion, this is something that should be run fairly often to fish out any of your users on the network and help them understand the true consequences, think of it as your home – you wouldn’t have just a bolt-on your door to protect your entire house – you’d have a lock with a key. (as it’s more secure!)

 Some top security tips for your network & users:

 - Add a group policy to use Windows Password Complexity.

 (passwords must be more than 8 characters long, with 1 uppercase, 1 lowercase, 1 symbol, 1 number and not be the same as the last 5 passwords used and expire every 90 days).